-How to provide safety for workers at height usually starts with evaluating the applicable legislation – the “when do we need fall protection” question.
-Typically the default height given by federal (OSHA) or regional regulations is cited as the rule, when in fact, it is only a starting point or a minimum requirement.
+How to provide safety for workers at height usually starts with evaluating the applicable legislation – this is usually when the “when do we need fall protection” question occurs.
+Typically the default height is given by federal (OSHA) or regional regulations which are cited as the rule, when in fact, it is only a starting point or a minimum requirement.
 If the only target is to be “tied off above 6 feet,” the employer is missing the point.
 They are aiming for “compliance” rather than “safety,” and workers may not be getting all the protection they need.

 A safety-based approach looks beyond the minimum requirements to see what is truly ‘safe’ for a worker to be doing.
 Just because OSHA says fall protection is required above 6 feet, does not mean that a fall from 5 feet is perfectly safe.

 Anyone who has ever slipped on an icy sidewalk can verify that there is a risk of injury even at height “zero”; if someone happens to fall awkwardly.
 As workers get higher above the ground, the energy involved in a fall increases, as does the potential for a more serious injury.
 When there are any additional risks, more stringent requirements need to be considered.